mosaic-design-system/docs/src/components/placeholder.md

       ### When, and why?

-      Use a placeholder on an initial page load that that has more than 1 element, and takes more than 0.3s to load on an average connection.
-Using a placeholder will give a perception of shorter wait time.
+      Use a Placeholder on an initial page load that has more than 1 element, and takes more than 0.3s to load on an average connection.
+Using a Placeholder will give a perception of shorter wait time.

       - - -